MoralisWeb3/react-moralis/README.md

 ```jsx
 const { web3 } = useMoralis()
 ```
 If you need features from an enabled web3 instance, then you need to enable web3 first.
-Note that the browser needs a privder (like a logged in Metamask):
+Note that the browser needs a privder (like a logged in Metamask).

+*Example:*

 ```jsx
 const EnableWeb3 = ({user, score}) => {
   const { web3, enableWeb3, isWeb3Enabled, isWeb3EnableLoading, web3EnableError } = useMoralis()